Candidate Block

 Therefore, if a memory pool transaction has ancestors, a miner will calculate the ancestor feerate to work out whether it's worth including that transaction compared to another transaction that doesn't have any ancestors.

-When you've got ancestors in the memory pool, the process selecting the optimum combination of transactions is complex, and the only way to get the "perfect" block in terms of maximizing fees is to try all possible combinations.
+When you've got ancestors in the memory pool, the process of selecting the optimum combination of transactions is complex, and the only way to get the "perfect" block in terms of maximizing fees is to try all possible combinations.
 Therefore, most miners will make a best-effort attempt at constructing a block with high-fee transactions, without wasting time on trying to calculate the "perfect" block each time.

 Empty Blocks